Ryan-Richardson11/FullStackFitApp/README.md

 - Upon logging in, a request is sent to the backend user_login() and a unique token is returned and stored in session storage.

 - The token is then used for all subsequent calls to the backend to send and retrieve information distinctive to that user.

+- The user has the option to log out on the home page which will remove the token from session storage and prevent further api requests.

 - Errors are handled based on no authentication token being found in the request.